Mar Roxas 2016 presidential campaign

 The 2016 presidential campaign of Manuel "Mar" Roxas II, former Senator of the Philippines and former Secretary of the Interior and Local Government was announced on July 31, 2015.
 At an event dubbed as "A Gathering of Friends", Mar Roxas formally accepted his party's nomination as the Liberal Party standard bearer after he was officially endorsed by President Benigno Aquino III in the presence of their political allies at the Club Filipino.

-He was placed second in the Election and lost to Rodrigo Duterte.
+Roxas later placed second in the election, losing to Rodrigo Duterte.

-It was also in Club Filipino that in 2009, Roxas had announced his decision to withdraw from the 2010 presidential election and give way to Aquino's presidential bid.
+In 2009, it was also in Club Filipino that Roxas had announced his decision to withdraw from the 2010 presidential election and give way to Aquino's presidential bid.
 Aquino also announced his candidacy there on September 9, 2009.
 On the same day as the announcement, Roxas formally launched his campaign website.
-As an erstwhile candidate for president and eventual candidate for vice president as Aquino's running mate, Roxas' candidacy in next year's election is his second attempt at running for higher office.
+As an erstwhile candidate for president and eventual candidate for vice president as Aquino's running mate, Roxas' candidacy in 2016 was his second attempt at running for higher office.

 Background

 After his election to the Senate in 2004, Roxas was immediately seen as a potential presidential candidate in the 2010 presidential election.
 While Roxas himself was coy on his plans, the Mar Roxas for President movement gathered steam with the Liberal Party targeting the youth in the run-up to the election.
 Other signs included the sprouting of Mar Roxas for President spots on the internet and his colleagues endorsing him as the party's standard bearer.
-Then Senator Benigno Aquino III declared him as the Liberal Party's nominee and Former Senator Jovito Salonga, Chairman Emeritus of the party, once introduced him as "the next President of the Philippine Republic."
+Then Senator Benigno Aquino III declared him as the Liberal Party's nominee and former senator Jovito Salonga, chairman emeritus of the party, once introduced him as "the next President of the Philippine Republic."
 Senator Franklin Drilon had also confirmed that Roxas was the party's standard bearer in the election.

 However, on September 1, 2009, at the historic Club Filipino, Roxas delivered a speech at a press conference announcing his decision to withdraw from the race and support the candidacy of Aquino for the presidency.
 Aquino officially launched his campaign eight days later.
 On September 21, 2009, Roxas, alongside Aquino, officially announced his candidacy for the vice presidency as the nominee of the Liberal Party for vice president, launching the Aquino-Roxas campaign.
-On November 28, 2009, Aquino and Roxas filed their certificate of candidacy for President and Vice President respectively.
+On November 28, 2009, Aquino and Roxas filed their certificate of candidacy for president and vice president respectively.